sarrietav-dev/braindump/content/main notes/La naturaleza de Jesús no cambia.md

 ---
 tags:
-  - fe
+  - faith
-  - cristología
+  - christology
 ---
-[[El corazón de Jesús es solo para los penitentes|Para los suyos]] su carácter [[Jesus es manso y humilde de corazón |manso y humilde]] es eterno e inmutable.
-No depende de:
+[[The heart of Jesus is only for the penitent|For His own]] His [[Jesus is gentle and humble of heart|gentle and humble]] character is eternal and unchanging.
+It does not depend on:
-- Nuestros pecados.
+- Our sins.
-- Debilidades.
+- Weaknesses.
-- Inseguridades.
+- Insecurities.
-- Dudas
+- Doubts
-- Ansiedades
+- Anxieties
-- Fallas.
+- Failures.
-# Referencias
+# References

 [[Gentle and Lowly]]